davidpricedev/wandering-puzzler/README.md

   - removed from the map (and placed into player inventory) when player moves over it
 - Arrow
   - generally moves horizontally
-  - will start moving (if possible) on the move/turn after a player moves into an adjascent space (or an adjascent item moves) or the item
+  - will start moving (if possible) on the move/turn after a player moves into an adjacent space (or an adjacent item moves) or the item
   - will end the game if the pointy end intercepts player
   - will be stopped by any static item (landmine, wall, diamond)
   - will be redirected up/down one step when encountering an angled wall